microfarad-de/water-sensor/README.md

-# Water Level Sensor Adapter
+# Water Level Sensor

-The current repository contains the Arduino firmware for the water level sensor adapter for the CBE PT622 digital display panel.
+This repository contains the Arduino firmware for a capacitive water level sensor for the CBE PT622 digital display panel.

 The code has been implemented and tested on an Arduino Pro Mini clone board based on the ATmega328P microcontroller.